JuliaComputing/Multibody.jl/docs/src/examples/pendulum.md

 Multibody.jl supports automatic 3D rendering of mechanisms, we use this feature to illustrate the result of the simulation below:

 ```@example spring_mass_system
-import WGLMakie # GLMakie is another alternative, suitable for interactive plots
+import CairoMakie # GLMakie is another alternative, suitable for interactive plots
 Multibody.render(model, sol; z = -5, filename = "pendulum.gif") # Use "pendulum.mp4" for a video file
 nothing # hide
 ```